What is Amazon’s Buy Box?

 Eligibility & Participation

-If you purchased a product from Amazon’s UK-based e-commerce marketplace at Amazon.co.uk between at least October 2015 and 1 June 2020, you may be eligible to participate in the collective claim.
-It is estimated that the proposed class comprises approximately 49.4 million people.
-Depending on the evidence, the proposed class may be expanded to include those that made relevant purchases after 1 June 2020.
+If you purchased a product from Amazon’s UK-based e-commerce marketplace at Amazon.co.uk period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023, you may be eligible to participate in the collective claim.
+It is estimated that the proposed class comprises approximately 51.8 million people.

 Currently, you do not need to do anything to participate.
 The Competition Appeal Tribunal, the specialist court that hears actions of this nature, will decide whether this is an “opt-in” or “opt-out” case, which will determine whether class members are automatically included in the claim or not.